 Why Every Company Needs a Digital Lab

 Mobile and web are now primary touch points for users.
-Thus, a digital lab capable of bringing the real user experience into the hands of developer and testers is required to ensure quality engagements.
+Thus, you need a digital lab capable of bringing the real user experience into the hands of developer and testers.

-We will reference the Test Coverage Index as a guide to identify the digital platforms to include in our lab as a representative set.
+It's important to right-size the lab for your organization.
+To do so, we will reference the Test Coverage Index to identify the digital platforms to include in our lab as a representative set.
 You are encouraged to define your own devices and browsers based upon your customer data.

 From the index, we will select the top 25 devices and the recommended 33 browser/operating permutations.
 We assume the lab has the capability to test across all devices and browsers concurrently.
 The cost calculations are estimated using Perfecto’s lab calculator and summarized in the screen capture below.